Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Comparison and discussion

-Fig.~\ref{fig:Multi-methodResults}(a) shows the critical values of $\Delta\theta_c$ of QW with discrete random rotation.
-The three manual methods from the final probability distribution, MoI, and IPR find a similar trend in the critical values.
-On the log-log scale, all three sets of critical values appear to be nearly parallel, indicating a power-law dependence of the localization length with the randomness magnitude.
-Meanwhile, the critical values from the SVM are among the critical values from the manual methods, confirming the ability of supervised machine learning to identify the localization transition.
-However, a closer examination shows that the power-law fit of the SVM results leads to a smaller exponent compared to the three manual methods.
-The MLP NN produces results close to those from the SVM, so we do not show them to over-crowd the panel.
-Next, Fig.~\ref{fig:Multi-methodResults} (b) shows the critical values of $\Delta\theta_c$ from all four methods for QW with continuous random rotation.
-Despite the difference in the classical distribution (discrete vs. continuous), the similar behavior between Fig.~\ref{fig:Multi-methodResults} (a) and (b) support the universal scaling behavior of the localization length.
-We remark that the step-like patterns are due to the limited resolution of the parameters.
+Fig.~\ref{fig:Multi-methodResults} (a) shows the critical values of $\Delta\theta_c$ of QW with discrete random rotation.
+The three manual methods from the final probability distribution, MoI, and IPR find a similar trend in the critical values, indicating a power-law dependence of the localization with the randomness magnitude.
+A closer examination shows that the exponent from the SVM is comparable to those from the manual method based on the final probability distribution and the IPR.
+However, the SVM result exhibits large fluctuations of the critical values as the simulation time increases.
+This is likely due to the uncertainty in determining where the structures of the probability distribution change in large-size data.
+Meanwhile, the MoI produced a higher exponent compared to all others, possibly due to the less-sharp region in determining the critical value mentioned in the discussion of Fig.~\ref{fig:MoIFigure} (b).
+Since the network-based machine-learning methods and SVM produce similar results as shown in Fig.~\ref{fig:SVM-NNFig}, we do not show the NN results again to avoid overcrowding the panel.

+Next, Fig.~\ref{fig:Multi-methodResults} (b) shows the critical values of $\Delta\theta_c$ from the three manual methods and the SVM for QW with continuous random rotation.
+Despite the difference in the classical distribution (discrete vs. continuous), the resemblance between Fig.~\ref{fig:Multi-methodResults} (a) and (b) indicates that similar scaling behavior is likely behind the localization.
+Some step-like patterns are due to the limited resolution of the parameters, and we have checked that increasing the resolution does not lead to significant changes of the results.
+For this case, the exponents from the three manual methods are close to each other while those from the three machine-learning methods are close to each other.
+The exponents from the SVM and MLP NN fall below the other methods while that of the IPR is slightly above.